-CORE: The material (typically, veneer, lumber, particleboard, medium density fiberboard, or a combination of these) on which an exposed surface material (typically, veneer or decorative laminate) is applied.
+CORE: The material (typically, veneer, lumber, particleboard, medium density fiberboard, or a combination of these) on which an exposed surface material (typically, veneer or decorative

 CRATERING: The formation of small depressions in a finish, sometimes called fish eye.
 Often caused by the contamination of the finish material or the core with silicone, oil, or other substances.